Rørbæk & Møller Arkitekter

 Rørbæk og Møller Arkitekter is a full service architectural firm based in Copenhagen, Denmark, working with new construction, transformation, restoration and planning tasks including building consultancy.
 Notable projects include Trekroner Church, Holmens Kanal 20, DTU Life Sciences & Bioengineering, N. Zahles Gymnasieskole and the University Teaching Hospital for Large Animals.

 Sustainability is a key focus in all projects with many of their buildings receiving a DGNB-certification after completion.

 History

 Winning the architecture competition in 1949 for Grådybskolen, a primary school in Esbjerg, marked the beginning of a new architectural firm, officially established in 1950.
 In the early years, they mainly worked on the many new school builds, but the projects soon grew more varied and started including a range of different projects from office, teaching and laboratory facilities to residential and cultural buildings and restoration of conservation-worthy and listed property.

-The extensive knowledge and experience accumulated throughout the years has given the firm a unique position as a trusted architectural and building consultant, which shows in the numerous ongoing framework agreements, they have been chosen for, including with The Danish Building and Property Agency, Technical University of Denmark and The City of Copenhagen.
-The combination of experience and knowledge combined with a contemporary Nordic aesthetics and focus on sustainability has made Rørbæk og Møller Arkitekter one of Denmark's leading architecture firms today.
+The knowledge and experience accumulated throughout the years has given the firm a position as a trusted architectural and building consultant.
+They have been chosen for numerous ongoing framework agreements including The Danish Building and Property Agency, Technical University of Denmark and The City of Copenhagen.